hockemeyer-ucb/pd-sv-analysis/README.md

 This will generate an standalone html report in the html_output directory.

-If loading the .Rmd file from [RStudio](https://posit.co/download/rstudio-desktop/) or [VScode](https://code.visualstudio.com/), the kniting command will automatically create the document in the final html_output directory.
+If loading the .Rmd file from [RStudio](https://posit.co/download/rstudio-desktop/) or [VScode](https://code.visualstudio.com/), their kniting command will automatically create the document in the final html_output directory.

 ## Analyzing the full dataset